 The three types of volunteers needed at Troy University BEST are:

-Team mentors work directly with a school's robotics team through the six week "design and construction" phase leading up to the competition itself.
+Team mentors work directly with a school's robotics team through the eight week "design and construction" phase leading up to the competition itself.
 Team mentors are generally members of the local community and/or industry with a strong commitment to helping students.

 Competition judges assess numerous awards categories on "Game Day".
 Categories range from non-technical (marketing presentations, spirit & sportsmanship) to technical (most elegant and most creative robot design) and all are fun to judge!
 Competition judges should be Troy University graduate students, faculty or STEM professionals.